 Experience

-• Prepares motions seeking pretrial dismissal, judgment as a matter of law, and exclusion of expert witnesses.
+• Prepares motions seeking pretrial dismissal and judgment as a matter of law.

 • Obtained pretrial dismissal of civil conspiracy claim due to favorable resolution of Rule 12(b)(6) Motion.